PAKHI2801/AI-TRIP-PLANNER/README.md

 ## SETUP & INSTALLATION 💻

-* **NOTE : FRONTENED AND BACKEND ARE WHITHIN SAME FOLDER NO SEPARATED DIR LIKE FRONTENED AND BACKEND NAMED.**
+* **NOTE : FRONTENED AND BACKEND ARE WHITHIN SAME FOLDER NO SEPARATED DIR LIKE FRONTEND AND BACKEND NAMED.**

 * Install Node.js and npm (latest stable versions)